 On March 10, 2022 the Mortenson Center announced the winners of this year's Global Engineering Awards during the Colorado WASH Symposium.
 Nitish Ranjan Sarker (pictured), a doctoral candidate at the University of Toronto’s Centre for Global Engineering, received the Outstanding Student Award.
 Thomas Zearley, Engineering Foreign Service Officer at the U.S. Agency for International Development, received the Outstanding Professional Award.
 Avery Bang, Vice President of Strategy at Gracon and former President/CEO of Bridges to Prosperity, received the Humanitarian Award.

 Learn more about the Colorado WASH 2023 Hybrid Symposium

-The Mortenson Center engages in Global Engineering and combines education, research, and partnerships to positively impact vulnerable people and their environment by improving development tools and practice.
+The Mortenson Center engages in Global Engineering and combines education, research, and partnerships to positively impact vulnerable people and their environment by improving development tools, policy and practice.
 Our vision is a world where everyone has safe water, sanitation, energy, food, shelter, and infrastructure.
 Our work toward this vision is guided by the following values: